 - Written notification of the results of hearings and appeals.

 - Confidentiality regarding the outcome of the hearing and any subsequent appeal.
-This right of confidentiality is qualified only by the complainant’s right to be informed of the AHB’s ruling on whether a violation did or did not occur, but not necessarily the sanctions imposed, if any.
+This right of confidentiality is qualified only by the complainant’s right to be informed of the AHB’s ruling on whether a violation did or did not occur, but not necessarily the sanctions imposed, if any and qualifications specified in Section V: A. Policies Governing the AHB above.